How does the face age?

 I am interested!
 What do I do next?

-If you are considering this procedure we encourage you to schedule a consultation with Dr. Naficy in our office.
-During this visit he will listen to your concerns and discuss your options.
-He will tell you whether you are a suitable candidate for this procedure and inform you of the potential risks of the procedure.
+If you are considering this procedure we encourage you to complete this Surgical Consultation Intake Form.
+Dr. Naficy will tell you whether you are a suitable candidate for this procedure and inform you of the potential risks of the procedure.
 There is great variety in features of the aging face and neck so that each procedure must be custom tailored for the best possible result.
 You will also have a chance to view before and after photo albums of his patients who have undergone procedures similar to what you are considering.

 Patient ReviewsView »